Prenatal perception: Fetal anesthesia

-Direct fetal analgesia is used in only a minority of prenatal surgeries.
+Direct fetal analgesia is used for only a minority of prenatal surgeries.

 Some caution that unnecessary use of fetal anesthetic may pose potential health risks to the mother.
 "In the context of abortion, fetal analgesia would be used solely for beneficence toward the fetus, assuming fetal pain exists.
 This interest must be considered in concert with maternal safety and fetal effectiveness of any proposed anesthetic or analgesic technique.
 For instance, general anesthesia increases abortion morbidity and mortality for women and substantially increases the cost of abortion.
 Although placental transfer of many opioids and sedative-hypnotics has been determined, the maternal dose required for fetal analgesia is unknown, as is the safety for women at such doses.
 Given the maternal risk involved and the lack of evidence of any potential benefit to the fetus, administering fetal anesthesia for abortion is not recommended.

-Fetal pain legislation may make abortions harder to obtain, because abortion clinics lack the equipment and expertise to supply fetal anesthesia.
+Fetal pain legislation may make abortions more difficult to obtain, because abortion clinics lack the equipment and expertise to supply fetal anesthesia.
 Currently, anesthesia is administered directly to fetuses only while they are undergoing surgery.

-Doctors for a Woman's Choice on Abortion pointed out that the majority of surgical abortions in Britain are already performed under general anesthesia, which also affects the fetus.
+Doctors for a Woman's Choice on Abortion state that the majority of surgical abortions in Britain are already performed with general anesthesia, which also affects the fetus.
 In a letter to the British Medical Journal in April 1997, they deemed the discussion "unhelpful to women and to the scientific debate" despite a report in the British Medical Journal that "the theoretical possibility that the fetus may feel pain (albeit much earlier than most embryologists and physiologists consider likely) with the procedure of legal abortion".
 Yet if mothers' general anesthesia were enough to anesthetise the fetus, all fetuses would be born sleepy after a cesarean section performed in general anesthesia, which is not the case.
 Dr. Carlo V. Bellieni also agrees that the anesthesia that women receive for fetal surgery is not sufficient to anesthetize the fetus.

 United States legislation

 Federal legislation

-In 1985, questions about fetal pain were raised during congressional hearings concerning The Silent Scream.
+In 1985, questions about fetal pain were raised during congressional hearings concerning the movie The Silent Scream.

-In 2013 during the 113th Congress, Representative Trent Franks introduced a bill called the "Pain-Capable Unborn Child Protection Act" (H.R.
+In 2013 during the 113th Congress, Representative Trent Franks introduced a bill named the "Pain-Capable Unborn Child Protection Act" (H.R.
 1797).
 It passed in the House on June 18, 2013, and was received in the U.S. Senate, read twice, and referred to the Judiciary Committee.

-In 2004 during the 108th Congress, Senator Sam Brownback introduced a bill called the "Unborn Child Pain Awareness Act" for the stated purpose of "ensur[ing] that women seeking an abortion are fully informed regarding the pain experienced by their unborn child", which was read twice and referred to committee.
+In 2004 during the 108th Congress, Senator Sam Brownback introduced a bill named the "Unborn Child Pain Awareness Act" for the stated purpose of "ensur[ing] that women seeking an abortion are fully informed regarding the pain experienced by their unborn child", which was read twice and referred to committee.